“A culture is not a set of beliefs, it’s a set of actions.” –Bushido

 We take a long view of relationships, because we are in the relationship business

-We build relationships with people with whom we want to do business with for a very long time and we treat them as such.
+We build relationships with people we want to do business with for a very long time and we treat them as such.
 We do not take a transactional view.
 If we meet an executive, we take an interest in her career and help her find the right job for her.
 We do not try to jam her into a specific company.
 If we bring a corporate partner on board, we seek to help them innovate in a way that meets their business needs.
 We do not try to sell them a product because we have a company that needs to make a quarter.
 If we invest in an entrepreneur, we don’t just spend time with her when she is a “winner”.

 We are there in good times and in bad.
 We can be a tough friend at times, but we are a friend for life.
 We never compromise long-term trust with any relationship for the sake of a short-term win.
 However, we expect our partners to be good friends to us and our expectations about what it means to be a friend are high.
 If our partners do not treat us in kind, we will walk away.